 Expansion of Research on Religion

-With the Cluster of Excellence “Religion and Politics”, the Westfälische Wilhelms-Universität Münster (WWU) has become a nationally unique place in size and diversity for interdisciplinary religious research: its scholars’ work spans cultures and epochs, relates to past and present, is denominational and non-denominational.
+The University of Münster (WWU) has become through the Cluster of Excellence “Religion and Politics” a nationally and internationally outstanding location for interdisciplinary research on religion – in terms of size and diversity of disciplines, methods, cultures and epochs: its scholars’ work spans cultures and epochs, relates to past and present, is denominational and non-denominational.
 This is to remain so in the long run.
 The university has created sustainable structures in order to safeguard the extent and variety of interdisciplinary research activities and international exchange: in recent years, several new research centres and institutions, chairs and third-party funding associations have emerged from the Cluster of Excellence.
 This has given the university a more distinct profile in interdisciplinary religious research.

 Hans Blumenberg Visiting Professorship

-The Hans Blumenberg Visiting Professorship for Religion and Politics – named after the influential Münster philosopher – was established at the Cluster of Excellence to attract innovative stimuli from international research to Münster and to consolidate interdisciplinary compatibility at the Cluster of Excellence.
+The Hans Blumenberg Visiting Professorship for Religion and Politics – named after the influential Münster philosopher – was established at the Cluster of Excellence to attract innovative stimuli from international research to Münster and to deepen interdisciplinary discussion at the Cluster of Excellence.
 Renowned researchers from various disciplines are appointed to the visiting professorship, e.g. from history, sociology, ethnology and law.

 The organisational backbone of interdisciplinary cooperation at the Cluster of Excellence “Religion and Politics” are three period-specific research centres that serve to attract new research associations and to act as a forum for public events, publication series and journal editors.
 The University of Münster is home to many small disciplines – from archaeology and Egyptology to Westphalian regional history – and these in particular benefit from participation in the Centres and the Cluster of Excellence.